 If that is you then we are the trainers who can help.

 POSITIVE REWARD BASED.
 This simply means we choose to train a dog not punish it!
 Too much so called dog training is delivered using harsh aversive techniques.
-This can be anything from spraying water, using a pet corrector, choke chains up to the horror that is the electric collar (shame on any trainer who advises these devices!)
+This can be anything from spraying water, using a pet corrector, choke chains up to the horror that is the electric collar.
 WE PASSIONATELY believe there is no place for aversive punishments in the training and rehabilitation of our dogs.
 We have worked with some of the most difficult cases and have never had to resort to aversive methods – why?
 Because they don’t work!
-They can SEEM to work but all that has happened is the dog becomes afraid to offer the old behaviour but nothing has been done to change the emotional response that drove that behaviour in the first place.
+They can SEEM to work but all that has happened is the behaviour is suppressed, but nothing has been done to change the emotional response that drove that behaviour in the first place.
 Punishment can often help the human (eg dog’s stopped barking) but rarely does anything to truly help the dog (why was it barking in the first place?).

 If that is you then we are the dog trainers who can help.